MohamedEmary/00-odin-notes/foundations-js/Markdown/choose-your-path-forward.md

 The aim of finishing The Odin Project is to be able to build a full-featured and scalable web application.

+# Learning Programming

+Learning how to program is much more than just learning a language.
+It’s:

+1. learning how to research and solve difficult problems
+2. building an engineering mindset
+3. working on complex problems and codebases
+4. communicating effectively with other developers

+Luckily, all these skills are transferrable to other languages and domains of software and because most languages are similar in concept and structure, **moving into a different language will be much easier** than learning your first.

 # Choose your path forward

 You can choose between two paths: